sentrychris/prospect/src/console/README.md

 # Module Generator

-Iceman comes with a handy module generator for quickly scaffolding server modules; server modules are encapsulated units of code for retrieving and storing API data.
+Iceman comes with a handy module generator for quickly scaffolding modules.

+## Server modules

 > NOTE: You should take a look at the existing lib modules in `src/server/lib` before attempting to use this tool, you will need to understand how module code is structured and which imports are used.